 I’ve been antsy, wanting to style and host a milk and cookies party, and I found the perfect opportunity to make it happen.
-Usually around once a month, a group of us will bring the kiddos together for a play date, and I wanted to put a little spin on the most recent, for a little holiday soiree.
+Usually, around once a month, a group of us will bring the kiddos together for a play date, and I wanted to put a little spin on the most recent, for Christmas time.

 Milk and Cookies Party: Play Date